A Fused Gaussian Process Model for Very Large Spatial Data: Abstract

 \section{Abstract}

-With the development of new remote sensing technology, large or even massive spatial datasets covering the globe becomes available.
+With the development of new remote sensing technology, large or even massive spatial datasets covering the globe become available.
 Statistical analysis of such data is challenging.
 This article proposes a semiparametric approach to model large or massive spatial datasets.
 In particular, a Gaussian process with additive components is proposed, with its covariance structure consisting of two components: one component is flexible without assuming a specific parametric covariance function but is able to achieve dimension reduction; the other is parametric and simultaneously induces sparsity.
 The inference algorithm for parameter estimation and spatial prediction is devised.
-The resulting spatial prediction method that we call fused Gaussian process (FGP), is applied to simulated data and a massive satellite dataset.
-The results demonstrate the computational and inferential benefits of the FGP over competing methods and show that the FGP is more flexible and robust against model misspecification.
+The resulting spatial prediction methodology that we call fused Gaussian process (FGP), is applied to simulated data and a massive satellite dataset.
+The results demonstrate the computational and inferential benefits of FGP over competing methods and show that FGP is robust against model misspecification and captures spatial nonstationarity.
+The supplemental materials are available online.